 Not only are pavers enticing in terms of their price point, there are more colors to choose from, you have more design options, and most importantly they are backed by a LIFETIME PRODUCT GUARANTEE against breaking and cracking.

-You remember how natural flagstone is composed of sedimentary rock (a.k.a. layers)?
+Remember how natural flagstone is composed of sedimentary rock (a.k.a. layers)?
 Well, since pavers are made in a controlled environment, they do not have these layers and as a result you do not have to worry about the stone breaking down over time.
 Since the paving stones are backed with a guarantee, you can have piece of mind that your new flagstone paver patio, driveway, or entryway will be the last one you will ever have to install.

-The Bottom Line:
+The Bottom Line

-If you are looking for a less expensive option that is backed by a lifetime product guarantee, and is relatively maintenance free, then Flagstone Pavers are for you.
+If you are looking for a less expensive option that is backed by a lifetime product guarantee, and is relatively maintenance free, then flagstone pavers are for you.